 Alarm clocks remind me of referees -- they're necessary, but I frequently get annoyed at them for doing their jobs.
-You want anto reliably wake you up on time, but that doesn't make it any less aggravating when a repeated buzzing sound rouses you from a and prompts you to get ready for work.
+You want anto reliably wake you up from sleep on time, but that doesn't make it any less aggravating when a repeated buzzing sound rouses you from a and prompts you to wake up and get ready for work.

 Fortunately, finding the right alarm clock for you can make the process of smart home products, search any major US electronics retailer and you'll find dozens of options from a wide variety of brands, at prices ranging from $10 to over $100.
 Given that they all mainly serve a single purpose, sorting through the crowd can feel like splitting hairs.easier.
 As with other